Adith082/Tomato_Blight_Detector/README.md

 # Tomato Blight Detector
 ## Group Number : 12
-## Group Name : Visionary Providers
+## Team Name : Visionary Providers
 ## Project Description
 This project aims to detect whether a tomato leaf is healthy or it is defected with diseases known as late blight or early blight.Early blight and late blight are two of common diseases caused by fungus and micro-organism.The overall detection process is done through image classification.Both mobile and web services are available for the users to take pictures and get the evaluation